alexlapinski/CS613-LinearRegression/readme.txt

     * make
     * pip install -r requirements.txt

+To run the Closed Form Linear Regression example run one of the following (from the hw2 directory):
+    * make part2
+    * python src/hw2.py --cflr --data ./x06Simple.csv

+To run the S-Folds example run one of the following (from the hw2 directory):
+    * make part3
+    * python src/hw2.py --s-folds --data ./x06Simple.csv
+    * python src/hw2/py --s-folds --num-folds 7 --data ./x06Simple.csv

-To run the PCA example run one of the following (from the hw1 directory):
+To run the Locally Weighted example run one of the following (from the hw2 directory):
-    * make pca
+    * make part4
+    * python src/hw2.py --lwlr --data ./x06Simple.csv
-    * python src/hw1.py --pca --data ./diabetes.csv
+    * python src/hw2/py --lwlr --k-value 0.66 --data ./x06Simple.csv

-To run the KMeans example run one of the following (from the hw1 directory):
+To run the Gradient Descent example run one of the following (from the hw2 directory):
-    * make kmeans
+    * make part5
+    * python src/hw2.py --gradient --data ./x06Simple.csv
-    * python src/hw1.py --kmeans --data ./diabetes.csv
+    * python src/hw2/py --gradient --learning-rate 0.1 --data ./x06Simple.csv

-I've included a help feature of the hw1.py module, just run "python src/hw1.py -h".
+I've included a help feature of the hw2.py module, just run "python src/hw2.py -h".
+Or to run all parts just run "make all", and above are optional parameters for testing the tuning parameters of each algorithm.